scottzach1/Project-Beans/project_requirement/safety-plan-analysis.md

  In accordance with ***[CAA regulations Part 101.157 and Part1.159](https://www.aviation.govt.nz/rules/rule-part/show/101)*** as series of constraints will be applied to the conditions for which the rocket will be launched.
 Launch times for the rocket are strictly limited to daylight hours.
-The rockets launch is also strictly dependend on the weather conditions.
+The rockets launch is also strictly depends on the weather conditions.
  If any of the following conditions regarding the current weather are present, then the rocket launch cannot take place at the time. **CAA regulations Part 101.157** strictly specifies, that the rocket must not be launched into the clouds.
  More details on the specifications are as follows:

 - Cloud cover which obscures more than half of the visible sky.
-- Conditions which limit horizontal visibility to less than 8km.
+- Conditions which limit horizontal visibility to less than 8 km.
 - Heavy precipitation.
 - High wind speed (speeds exceeding 32 km/h).
 To verify these environmental conditions are within safe limits, the following online resources must be utilised:
 - Accuweather - hourly expected wind speeds / wind gust speeds.
 - Wind Finder - live data for wind speed and direction.
-- Metservice - threee hourly wind measurements.
+- Metservice - three-hourly wind measurements.

 Before rocket launch, all members of the general public using park at launch time must be notified.
 If they refuse to comply to provided instructions or there are more than 10 members of the public present, then launch must be postponed.